Adhering to the USDA's new dietary guidelines without breaking the bank

 - See our catalog of healthy recipes for delicious, healthful cooking ideas.

-- Visit a to have a medically supervised weight loss plan tailored specifically for you.
+- Visit a weight management specialist to have a medically supervised weight loss plan tailored specifically for you.

 Get a regular dose of health news and information from Scripps